-- (a) The City, through each Department head shall commit in its budget to award at least 20 percent of its contracts for services, and non-construction contracts to JSEBs, provided, however, that such awards shall comply with local, state, and federal law and that there exist certified JSEBs to perform the work. - (b) In implementing the Program, the Director of Finance and Administration shall first provide opportunities for direct or prime contracting.
+- (a) The City shall identify at least 20% of its work in its CIP program during the annual budget submission which shall be accomplished with JSEBs, using set-asides, prime contracting opportunities and subcontracting goals.
+The City, through each Department head shall commit in its budget to award at least 20% of its contracts for services, and non-construction contracts to JSEBs, provided, however, that such awards shall comply with local, state, and federal law and that there exist certified JSEBs to perform the work. - (b) In implementing the Program, the Director shall first provide opportunities for direct or prime contracting.
 Such opportunities should be created by breaking procurement packages into smaller components, and separating work that requires licenses from that which does not in separate bid or proposal requests where feasible. - (c) Subcontracting opportunities should be provided within vertical construction projects, with horizontal construction project opportunities being provided to the maximum extent possible, by prime or direct contracting.
-Nevertheless, the subcontracting opportunities shall be provided to those trades typically established as subcontractors. - (d) The City may issue joint checks upon the request of the JSEB in order to facilitate bonding, financing, or other requirements of contracting with the City.
+Nevertheless, the subcontracting opportunities shall be provided to those trades typically established as subcontractors.

+(d) The City may issue joint checks upon the request of the JSEB in order to facilitate bonding, financing, or other requirements of contracting with the City.